harrywillss/ManuAI/README.md

 Follow these steps to train and use ManuAI:

 1. **Download Data**
-   - Run `download_data.py` to fetch New Zealand bird recordings from Xeno-canto.
+   - Run `download_data.py` to fetch New Zealand bird recordings from Xeno-canto and Kaggle.
    - Example:
      ```bash
      python download_data.py